You are viewing: 2025/26 version

 Candidates registered on the Oxford 1+1 MBA programme will follow an additional two or three-month bridging programme at the end of their third term of the combined programme.

-Each candidate will be appointed an academic advisor from the Saїd Business School to plan an individual course of study which will include, as a minimum, the following three compulsory elements:
+Each candidate will be appointed an academic advisor from the Saїd Business School to plan an individual course of study which will include, as a minimum, the following two compulsory elements:

 • (i) Normally two meetings during the bridging programme with the senior advisor appointed by the Saїd Business School at the start of the Oxford 1+1 MBA programme.